abdellahaghlalou/Regularization_Overfitting/README.md

 # Regularization_Overfitting

-This Notebook contain implement of several regularization technics to avoid Overfitting problem .
+This Notebook contains implementation of several regularization technics to avoid Overfitting problem .